-Also like other site builders, GoDaddy’s WebsiteBuilder is limited.
+Also like other site builders, GoDaddy’s WebsiteBuilder is limited (as we outlined in our WordPress vs GoDaddy Website Builder comparison).
 Users quickly discover they want the flexibility of a CMS like WordPress and seek to move their sites.
 One problem is that site builders use various libraries that are not always transferable to other platforms.
-In this article, I will move a website from GoDaddy’s WebsiteBuilder platform to WordPress and show step by step how I made the move.
+In this article, I will move a website from GoDaddy’s WebsiteBuilder platform to WordPress and show step-by-step how I made the move.

 The Sample GoDaddy Website Builder Site